Preposition Dino

 apart from

-• The most common meaning is exclusion: apart from one detail, everything is fine.
+• The most common use is exclusion: apart from one detail = except for one detail.

 Scene category